anyscale/madewithml.github.io/docs/courses/mlops/product.md

 ### Relevance

 > Why is this feature/problem important and why now?
 Talk about experiences leading to its discovery and the impact on the business.
 Out of all the other problems we could be addressing right now, why is this problem the one that’s worth solving right now?
 Justify using relative impact on business compared to other issues in the backlog.
+As a general rule, it’s good to be as specific as possible in this section and use numerical values to strengthen claims.

 **Core business values**
 One of our core business values is to provide the curation that our users are not able to find anywhere else.
 Therefore, it’s a top priority to ensure that we meet this core value.